 You can create your own designs using Canva!
 Need some quick tips on how to make your designs better?
 You’re in the right place.

-There are two main versions of it: white and navy blue.
+Besides the dark grey version of our logo, you can also use it as full black and full white.
 They have a transparent background to be applied on any background as long as it's not too busy – the entire logo needs to be readable and have enough contrast.
-Not to state the obvious here, but if the background is black, that means you use the white version, not the navy.
+Not to state the obvious here, but if the background is black, that means you use the white version, not the dark grey.

 Our icon is a shorter version of our logo.
 While the icon can exist without the wordmark, the wordmark should never exist without the icon.

 The logo and the icon’s exclusion zone are equal to the height of the icon.
 That means other images, logos or text should not come closer to it than this total area.
 Give it space to breathe, people.

 Want an easy copy + paste of our colors?
 Check this out!

 You can find our official fonts here:

 ✨ This font is not available on the platform you're using, and you can't import downloaded fonts 🙀?
 Go with Arial, Helvetica or Inter.

 Use them with parsimony or avoid them altogether as these are more associated with the old brand.
 This section will be updated soon.
 Illustrations are used as a visual break.
 Don’t reduce opacity or use them as a background.